-Wildlife Photographer of the Year is coming to the National Wool Museum, Geelong for the third year in a row.
+Wildlife Photographer of the Year is on display at the National Wool Museum for the third year in a row.

-Wildlife Photographer of the Year 2016 will not disappoint.
+Wildlife Photographer of the Year 2016 exhibition has wowed crowds.
 The world-renowned exhibition, on loan from the Natural History Museum in London features awe-inspiring images, from fascinating animal behaviour to breath-taking wild landscapes.

 Wildlife Photographer of the Year is the most prestigious photography event of its kind, providing a global platform that showcases the natural world’s most astonishing and challenging sights for over 50 years.